Analysing then evaluating experiences of mysticism.

 My eventual experiences in that state of mind certainly supported the pantheist views of God (and maybe surprisingly, the odd couple of related verses in the Bible’s New Testament).

 The final method for meditating that I had chosen, and through which I eventually succeeded in ‘breaking through’, included keeping my eyes open.
-And as a result I actually seemed to be able to look ‘right through’ reality, as I faced it, during those experiences.
+And as a result I actually seemed to be able to look ‘into’ reality, as I faced it, during those experiences.
+Within it, as best as I can explain, I witnessed a sense of shimmering/ quivering energy there!

 My wife caught sight of me once in that altered state.
-One glimpse of my eye lids drooping down over my eyeballs led to a cry of horror from her.
+One glimpse of my eye lids drooping down over my pupils led to a cry of horror from her.

 Mind you, these experiences ARE obviously special enough to support many peoples’ religious beliefs.
 And that particularly applies to followers of the pantheist religions.
 Again, have a look at the article, “So, what is God?” in this subsection of the website.